Resource allocation exploiting reflective surfaces to minimize the outage probability in VLC: Results and Discussion

 \subsection{Comparison between using mirrors, ORISs, and no mirrors}

 Let us consider a scenario where either mirrors or ORISs are deployed optimally to support each realization of the user's position.
 We run the proposed AO algorithm for the MP approach to see the contribution of mirrors or ORISs and compare their performance with a scenario where there are no mirrors.
 Fig.\,\ref{fig:OutageProbGain} plots the outage probability reduction obtained with respect to a scenario without mirrors.
 The use of ORIS elements allows an outage reduction of up to 0.67, 0.58 and 0.46 when $\Psi$=50$^\circ$, $\Psi$=40$^\circ$ and $\Psi$=30$^\circ$, respectively.
 Mirrors, due to their immobility, provide lower outage reductions of about 0.48, 0.39 and 0.33 for $\Psi$=50$^\circ$, $\Psi$=40$^\circ$ and $\Psi$=30$^\circ$, respectively.
+Note that there is a higher gap among the maximums of the outage probability reduction curves in the case of ORIS as compared to the case of mirrors; this is because the mobility of ORIS gives them one more degree of freedom to enhance the NLOS path and, as a consequence, to reduce the outage probability at a larger extent when the FoV angle increases.
 Thus, whenever possible, ORIS should be deployed.
 However, when the extra complexity of ORIS deployment due to its mobile orientation is not affordable, the deployment of mirrors will also provide a considerable outage reduction.